ramorel/ramorel.github.io/_pages/home.md

 Check out my [CV](https://ramorel.github.io/cv/).

 I study education policy and politics.
+I use R and Python.

 My research interests:
  1. I am interested in how dominant groups maintain inequalities in access to educational opportunities and resources and the implications of this for education policy.
 [My dissertation studies this](https://ramorel.github.io/research/dissertation/).
 I am increasingly interested in urban/suburban dynamics in the context of demographic changes and the implications of this for equity-minded education policy.
  2. I also study how [power and influence in social networks](http://journals.sagepub.com/doi/full/10.3102/0002831218788528) shape the development, understanding, and implementation of education policies.
  3. My methodological toolkit includes network analysis, computational methods, and applied econometrics.
 I am interested in mixed-methods approaches, as well, particularly those combining qualitative analysis with computational methods.